-() On 20 December 2021, the Bank invested US\$30 million in Corporate Bond issued by Cambodia Airport Investment Co., Ltd for construction and development of Techo International Airport of the Cambodia government with the term 3 years and interest rate 5.50% per annum.
+^{} Included in the investment securities is an investment of US\$30 million or about KHR 123,510 million on 20 December 2021 in Corporate Bond issued by Cambodia Airport Investment Co., Ltd. for construction and development of Techo International Airport of the Cambodian Government with the term 3 years and interest rate 5.50% per annum.